 If your B2B company is strictly sticking to LinkedIn or only posts videos on Instagram, you’re losing out on a large segment of potential leads.
 Video content does occasionally need to be modified to share on each of the major platforms, but it is becoming increasingly important to make sure that and all your content is published, at a minimum, on LinkedIn, Instagram, Facebook, Snapchat, Twitter, and TikTok.

 Share Videos in Email as Thumbnail Links

-Though B2B video content is a large slice of the marketing pie, your company should not be neglecting the other segments that drive strategy.
-Include videos on your marketing emails, whether they are newsletters, client updates, or cold-call emails being distributed to a leads list.
-The number of people who prefer to consume information via video instead of scrolling through an email is growing and is anticipated to get even larger in 2022.
+B2B video content is a large slice of the marketing pie.
+However, your company should not be neglecting the other segments that drive strategy.
+Include videos on your marketing emails.
+Whether they are newsletters, client updates, or cold-call emails being distributed to a leads list.
+The number of people who prefer to consume information via video is growing and is anticipated to get even larger in 2022.

 Video Marketing Trends: What Now, and What Next?

 B2B video marketing is here to stay, and it is a highly effective way to target leads with a high conversion rate.
-Conversion rates improve at a rate that correlates with the quality of the produced video, the perceived authenticity and expertise of the B2B company presenting, and the creative “sticks in the mind” factor that has been the secret sauce since the origin of television commercials.
+Conversion rates improve at a rate that correlates with the quality of the produced video.
+Along with the perceived authenticity and expertise of the B2B company presenting.
+In addition, the creative “sticks in the mind” factor that has been the secret sauce since the origin of television commercials.

 Get In Touch

-At GoingClear, we design and produce video marketing content that both complements and drives your business in a way that no other form of media can match.
+At GoingClear, we design and produce video marketing content.
+Content that both complements and drives your business in a way that no other form of media can match.
 Reach out today to get started and start tackling those New Year forecasting goals.